nest/nest-simulator/extras/userdoc/md/documentation/installation.md

 ## Mac OS X

+On the Mac, you can install NEST either via Homebrew or manually.
+If you want to use PyNEST, you need to have a version of Python with some science packages installed, see the [section Python on Mac](installation.md#python-on-mac) for details.

 ### Installation via Homebrew

 The easiest way to install NEST on a Mac is to install it via the Homebrew